thanhtan1105/Timekeeping-and-Customer-Satisfaction/Server/TimeLineKeeping/src/main/resources/static/libs/plugins/datatables/extensions/FixedHeader/Readme.txt

 # FixedHeader

-At times it can be useful to ensure that column titles will remain always visible on a table, even when a user scrolls down a table.
+At times it can be useful to ensure that column titles will remain always visible on a table, even when a accountEntity scrolls down a table.
 The FixedHeader plug-in for DataTables will float the 'thead' element above the table at all times to help address this issue.
 The column titles also remain click-able to perform sorting.
 Key features include:

 * Fix the header to the top of the window
 * Ability to fix the footer and left / right columns as well